KaiNorberg/PatchworkOS/README.md

 If you are unsure where to start, check the [Todo List](https://kainorberg.github.io/PatchworkOS/html/dd/da0/todo.html).

 Check out the [contribution guidelines](CONTRIBUTING.md) to get started.

+## License

+Distributed under the MIT License.
+See [LICENSE](https://github.com/KaiNorberg/PatchworkOS/blob/main/LICENSE) for more information.

 ## Nostalgia